SolaceTraining/solace-workshop-scs/codelab.md

 : Spring Cloud Streams is built on top of Spring Boot.
 A great resource for creating your own Spring Boot applications is Spring Initializr.
 A publically hosted version is hosted here: [start.spring.io](https://start.spring.io)

 ###
-* Next go ahead and open up the pom.xml file in your "scs-source-tweets" project and search for "binder"; you should have a dependency for either "spring-cloud-starter-stream-solace" or "spring-cloud-stream-binder-solace" which is what is going to allow SCS to connect to Solace PubSub+. "spring-cloud-starter-stream-solace" includes the "spring-cloud-stream-binder-solace" dependency which is why you could have either one.
+* Next go ahead and open up the pom.xml file in your "02-scs-source-tweets" project and search for "binder"; you should have a dependency for either "spring-cloud-starter-stream-solace" or "spring-cloud-stream-binder-solace" which is what is going to allow SCS to connect to Solace PubSub+. "spring-cloud-starter-stream-solace" includes the "spring-cloud-stream-binder-solace" dependency which is why you could have either one.
 It is recommended to start with the starter.
 * Note that the "spring-cloud-stream-reactive" dependency is only required for reactive streams support, but we will also discuss the use of "Spring Cloud Functions" as an alternative in a later section.

 ![SCS Maven Dependencies](images/ScsDependencies.png)

 * Let's take a look at a simple sample implementation in the image below.
 You can see that the enrichLogMessage method is associated with both an INPUT and OUTPUT channel.
-In a future section we will create an application following a similar pattern, but notice that if you look at the *ScsSourceTweets.java* class in your "scs-source-tweets" project you will see something a bit different.
-We are using an *@InboundChannelAdapter* annotation in order to create tweets at a fixed rate.
+In a future section we will create an application following a similar pattern, but notice that if you look at the *ScsSourceTweets.java* class in your "02-scs-source-tweets" project you will see something a bit different.
+We are using an *@InboundChannelAdapter* annotation in order to create our fake tweets at a fixed rate.

 Negative
 : "Spring Cloud Stream is built on the concepts and patterns defined by Enterprise Integration Patterns and relies in its internal implementation on an already established and popular implementation of Enterprise Integration Patterns within the Spring portfolio of projects: Spring Integration framework."
 By using Spring Integration we can make use of familiar annotations such as *@InboundChannelAdapater, @Transformer or @ServiceActivator*